How To Secretly Record Audio On iPhone

-How to record audio on iPhone
+How to secretly record audio on iPhone

-Make sure that the audio source is nearby and position your iPhone so that the main microphone (at the bottom of the device) points towards it.
+Make sure that the audio source is nearby and position your iPhone so that the main microphone (at the bottom of your iPhone) points towards it.
 To use an external microphone that is connected via AirPlay or Bluetooth, simply tap the symbol in the top right corner.
 This will allow you to select an input source from a list of available items.

 To start a new recording, press the red button at the bottom of the device.
 Your iPhone will display a waveform visualization of the input volume to guide you as to how ideal your recording conditions are.
 To stop your voice memo recording, simply hit the red button again (now shaped like a stop symbol).
 You can then tap on “Resume” to continue recording or save the memo by tapping “Done” at the bottom right-hand corner.

 If you are recording a music concert, it might be more beneficial to point the mic away from the sound source, in order to reduce distortion due to high input volume.

 Record audio in the background using Voice Memos

 You can keep the recording going and multitask meanwhile.
 This will allow you to open up a map, your notes, or even a book you are summarizing and discussing on your audio recording.
 This way you can also hide voice recording on your iPhone by going back to your Home Screen and opening another app.